ewoodbury/ewoodbury.com/content/posts/2025-09-27_lean_autoformalizer/index.md

 Again, this was a fun project!
 I was very pleased with being able to build an end-to-end autoformalization system around Lean in about a week, especially given it can successfully prove the vast majority of the simple theorems in the test set.

-If I continue this project, the biggest next step is testing against more complex theorems.
+If I continue this project, the biggest next step is testing against more complex theorems, and to run tests without providing suggested steps to the LLM.
 The current train and test sets are comprised of simple or even trivial theorems, with half of them being only a single-line proof.
 This is enough to still evaluate the LLM's adherence to correct Lean 4 syntax, but it doesn't reach the level of testing mathematical reasoning.

 It might also be fun to expand this to be a true LLM evaluation suite, where any LLM can be plugged in and have its mathemtical reasonning tested.
 I found some published benchmarks on this such as Epoch AI's [FrontierMath](https://epoch.ai/frontiermath), but it's still a relatively unexplored area.